insected/bobbae_gcp-wiki/Composer.md

 Use Airflow to author workflows as Directed Acyclic Graphs (DAGs) of tasks.
 The Airflow scheduler executes your tasks on an array of workers while following the specified dependencies.

-[Rich command line utilities make performing complex surgeries on DAGs a snap](.
+[Rich command line utilities make performing complex surgeries on DAGs a snap](   https://towardsdatascience.com/airflow-how-and-when-to-use-it-2e07108ac9f5   ).
 The rich user interface makes it easy to visualize pipelines running in production, monitor progress, and troubleshoot issues when needed.

 Airflow is a micro-service architected framework.
 To deploy Airflow in a distributed setup, Cloud Composer provisions several Google Cloud components, which are collectively known as a Cloud Composer environment.